-The Church of England offers two different Services to parents at the birth of a child.
-They are the service of Thanksgiving and the service of Baptism
+The Church of England offers two different services to parents at the birth of a child.
+(For adult baptism, please see the bottom of this page.)

-The Service of Thanksgiving is specially an occasion to thank God for the child and to pray for him or her.
+The Service of Thanksgiving is an occasion to thank God for the child and to pray for him or her.
 There can be a hymn, a Bible reading and a short talk.
-The most important part of the service is when the minister receives the baby in his arms, just as Jesus did.
-He then does several things:
+The most important part of the service is when the minister receives the baby in their arms, just as Jesus did.
+Then the minister does several things:

-- Before God and before the congregation he officially names the child.
+- Before God and before the congregation the child is formally named.

-- He says a prayer of thanks to God for the child and for a safe delivery at birth.
+- A prayer of thanks to God for the child and for the safe delivery at birth is said.

-- He asks for God to bless the child.
+- God is asked to bless the child.

 This service need not take place on a Sunday.
 The difference that people usually notice is that there is no water, because, of course, it is not a service of Baptism.
 On the other hand, there is no obligation on the parents to attend church or be members of it.
 A certificate is given to say that the service has taken place.
 The child is then free later on to make up its own mind whether to get baptised or not.

-They must also say that they believe and trust in God the Father who made the world, in Jesus Christ who redeemed mankind, and in His Holy Spirit who helps the people of God.
+They must also declare publically that they believe and trust in God the Father who made the world, in Jesus Christ who redeemed mankind, and in His Holy Spirit who helps the people of God.

-It is therefore a service in which candidates (or their parents & God-parents) declare that they have a strong commitment to follow Jesus and live each day by His teachings, praying often to Him and trusting Him for everything.
+It is also a service in which candidates (or their parents & God-parents) declare that they have a strong commitment to follow Jesus and live each day by His teachings, praying often to Him and trusting Him for everything.
 Parents and God-parents are promising to teach their children to do the same and to be an example in this to them.
 They are taking on a duty to bring their child to church, so that their child may grow up with an understanding of the faith.

-For an inside tour, street view and photographs – click here
+For an inside tour of St Faith’s , street view and photographs – click here

 For visitors outside the parish please click on the following web sites for information on directions to Havant and for accommodation: